 6. May Enhance Cognitive Functioning

-One of the many benefits of acai berries is that they significantly help maintain your overall brain health.
+One of the many benefits of acai berries is that they significantly help maintain your overall brain function and health.
 A 2012 study conducted on mice suggested that acai berry pulp had protective properties towards brain cells.
 The berry pulp may contribute to better cognitive and motor functions (9).
 Another study performed on rats in 2014 concluded that the compounds present in acai berries could protect your brain from damage as you age (10).

 7. May Improve Cellular Health